aws-amplify/docs/docs/cli/geo/maps.md

 `Streets (data provided by Esri) ` will be the default option that will be used to set Map style, if you do not want to explicitly set this property.

-#### Set a default Map
+### Set a default Map
-If your application uses more than one Map added using `amplify add geo`, the map that was added the latest will be the default.
+If you added more than one map via `amplify add geo`, the map that was added last will be the default.
 However, you can choose if the current Map should be the default for your application:

 ```console